A Housing Finance Data Agenda for Africa

 - 5. Promote the importance of accessible, credible data as a catalyst in the affordable housing market

 CAHF is pursuing the Data Agenda for Africa with our partner, 71point4.
 A presentation by Chris Garbers of 71point4 at the November 2019 AUHF conference sets out the rationale.
-To begin, we have put together a short Data Manifesto, a Data Agenda Strategy, and a Tidy Data Protocol.
-In 2020, we will publish:
+To begin, we have produced:

 Overall, the Data Agenda is supported by CAHF’s core funders, FSDA and AFD.
 In addition, we have entered into a partnership with Reall to pursue the Data Agenda in Tanzania, Kenya, Uganda, Nigeria, Mozambique, and Ghana.
 In Nigeria, our partnership is with the Nigeria Mortgage Refinance Company (NMRC).
 And of course, we work with AUHF members in their countries as well.
+We are also grateful to HOFINET for their technical input and partnership.
 As we broaden and deepen our effort across the continent and down to city level, we invite local, regional, and international organisations to partner with us to support the availability of the data and market analytics necessary to enable increased investment in housing finance across Africa.
-For more information, please contact Alison Tshangana on firstname.lastname@example.org.
+For more information, please contact Alison Tshangana on email@example.com.